Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Neurogenic hyperglycemia, or "stress diabetes," can be caused by various factors leading to increased secretion of cortisol, glucagon, catecholamines, growth hormone, which contributes to impaired secretion and insulin action.
-Acute changes in the regulatory hypothalamic-pituitary system are most often observed during periods of stress: hypothermia, general anesthesia, severe and extensive traumatic injuries, sepsis, extensive body burns, acute emotional stress.
-It can be observed in case of severe damage to the skull, cerebral thrombosis, encephalitis, heat stroke.
+Neurogenic hyperglycemia, or "stress diabetes", can be caused by various factors leading to increased secretion of cortisol, glucagon, catecholamines, growth hormone, which contributes to the disruption of secretion and action of insulin.
+Acute changes in the regulatory hypothalamic-pituitary system are most often observed during periods of stress: hypothermia, general anesthesia, severe and extensive traumatic injuries, sepsis, extensive burns of the body, acute emotional stress.
+Can be observed with severe skull injuries, cerebral vascular thrombosis, encephalitis, heat strokes.

 Pathogenesis

-The basis of the pathological condition is a decrease in the level of insulin, an increase in the concentration of glucagon, catecholamines, cortisol, ACTH, growth hormone.
+The pathological condition is based on a decrease in insulin levels, an increase in the concentration of glucagon, catecholamines, cortisol, ACTH, and growth hormone.

-Decreased insulin levels are usually the result of a previous increase in the level of contrainsular hormones.
-The effect of an increase in blood glucose should be called a multi-hormonal reaction.
-The hypothalamic control of carbohydrate metabolism, which is mediated through vegetative (sympathetic activation) and neurohormonal links, changes.
+A decrease in insulin levels is usually the result of a previous increase in counter-insular hormones.
+The effect of increasing blood glucose levels should be called a multihormonal reaction.
+Hypothalamic control over carbohydrate metabolism is altered, which is mediated through vegetative (sympathetic activation) and neurohormonal links.

 What tests are needed?